hsctim/Resume/MyResume.md

 ## 附件
 ### AIaaS README.md
-This documentation covers the AIaaS project developed using BERT and MLP for sentence and context understanding.
-The project provides a multi-tenant chatbot and Q&A management system with a modular architecture based on Domain-Driven Design (DDD) principles for maintainability and scalability.
-You can test the platform at [https://chatbot1.azurewebsites.net/](https://chatbot1.azurewebsites.net/), which is hosted on Azure.
+This documentation covers the **AIaaS project** developed using **BERT** and **MLP** for sentence and context understanding.
+The project provides a multi-tenant chatbot and Q&A management system with a modular architecture based on **Domain-Driven Design (DDD)** principles to ensure maintainability and scalability.

+You can test the platform at [https://chatbot1.azurewebsites.net/](https://chatbot1.azurewebsites.net/).
+All development was performed by myself.

 ### awards.md
 - Contains a categorized list of awards and recognitions for various software products I have developed.